devskale/inference_hub/llm_call/README.md

 ---

-**UniInfer** is designed to make working with multiple LLM providers as simple as possible.
-We're continuously adding support for new providers and features.
+**UniInfer** with credgoo integration is designed to make working with multiple LLM providers as simple and secure as possible.
+By automatically retrieving API keys from your secure storage, you can focus on building applications instead of managing credentials.

 For issues, feature requests, or contributions, please visit our [GitHub repository](https://github.com/your-username/uniinfer).